 If you’re anything like me, you don’t need much convincing when it comes to visiting Paris, the city of love, whether it’s for a romantic getaway, a foodie trip or a shopping trip.
 Either way, it’s going to be a splurge!
-Walking down the quintessential Parisian streets dressed in winter coats, leather gloves and a red beret with Lady Dior in one hand and French baguette in the other admiring the beautiful French buildings.
+Walking down the quintessential Parisian streets dressed in winter coats, leather gloves and a red beret with Lady Dior in one hand and a French baguette in the other admiring the beautiful French buildings.
 Who can say no to that?!

-Alan on the other hand, needs a bit of convincing.
-But nothing an InterContinental’s mille fleur and eleven course dinner in Guy Savoy can’t fix! 😉
+Alan, on the other hand, needs a bit of convincing.
+But nothing an InterContinental’s mille fleur and eleven-course dinner in Guy Savoy can’t fix! 😉

 I will forever associate Paris, the city of love with the deadly fire that burnt down Cathedrale Notre-Dame, the world’s most iconic monument!
 An icon that is linked to Paris forever and a day, second to the Eiffel Tower.
 This Parisienne icon took 200 years to build, with 850+ years of history… all crumpled down in the blink of an eye!
 To think that I was just there four weeks before the fire.
-What left me even more speechless was how the whole world have came together to mourn for this loss and to support the reconstruction of this historical icon.
+What left me even more speechless was how the whole world came together to mourn this loss and support the reconstruction of this historical icon.
 Paris, the city of love will not be the same without Our Lady!
 I read the Arnaut family has offered €200m to the reconstruction fund.
 If you didn’t know, Mr Bernard Arnaut is the Chairman and Chief Executive of LVMH.
-So meh… it’s probably just petty cash for him! 😎 I also read a 9 year old British girl sent €3 to the appeal.
-“This is not much, but every little bit counts” she said.
+So meh… it’s probably just petty cash for him! 😎 I also read a 9-year-old British girl sent €3 to the appeal.
+“This is not much, but every little bit counts,” she said.
 Nawwww… isn’t so cute!

 I am so grateful that I got to see Our Lady standing beautifully in her original form on my recent trip to Paris, the city of love.
 I just wish I had taken more pictures of her!